 Gross value added and employment

-The share of the workforce in agriculture, forestry and fishing fell between 2007 and 2017 in the EU-28 and the four ENP-South countries for which data are available.
-The contraction in Palestine was particularly large, with the share more than halving from 16.1 % to 6.7 %.
-More data on the labour markets in the ENP-South countries are available in the Statistics Explained article European Neighbourhood Policy - South - labour market statistics.
+The share of the total workforce in agriculture, forestry and fishing fell between 2010 and 2020 in the four ENP-South countries for which data are available and in the EU.
+The contraction in Morocco was the greatest, with this share reduced by 9.0 pp. Falls were also quite substantial in Egypt (-6.6 pp between 2010 and 2018), Palestine (-5.4 pp) and Algeria (-2.1 pp between 2010 and 2019).
+Within the EU, the share fell by 1.5 pp. More data on the labour markets in the ENP-South countries are available in the Statistics Explained article European Neighbourhood Policy - South - labour market statistics.

-The ENP-South countries are often characterised as being arid areas of unfertile soil, covered with rock and sand.
+Several of the ENP-South countries are often characterised as being arid areas of unfertile soil, covered with rock and sand.
 Nevertheless, there are pockets of more fertile land within each of the ENP-South countries, particularly along river valleys or close to the coast.
-While the winter months often see relatively high levels of rainfall, some regions receive little or no rainfall during the summer.
+While the winter months often see relatively high levels of rainfall, some regions receive little or no rainfall during the summer months.
 The variability in rainfall patterns can play a considerable role in determining the success or failure of each harvest (as reflected in the figures for harvested production).

 While farming of livestock in the ENP-South countries is shaped by climatic and topographic conditions, cultural and religious traditions also affect the types of animals that are reared.
 Many subsistence farmers in the ENP-South countries keep a small number of animals on their farm which may be used for eggs, milk, wool/hides, as well as for their meat.